oranjan/tars/README.md

-# Chrome Extension - TARS - cool ui when you open that new tab
+#  TARS Chrome Extension - cool page ui when you open that new tab

 ## Overview